SEND and the Local Offer

 Complaints

 We want to work with the children and their wider families to offer a curriculum for children to reach their potential.
 If you have questions about a SEND matter, please talk to the respective SENDCo and they will be happy to help.
-If you feel concerned then please follow the guidance in the complaints procedure and we will work with you to resolve the matter as soon as possible.
+If you feel concerned, then please follow the guidance in the complaints procedure and we will work with you to resolve the matter as soon as possible.

-Contact details of support services for parents of pupils with SEND
+Contact Details of Support Services for Parents of Pupils with SEND

 Trafford Parent and Young People's Partnership Service (PYPPS) provide information, support and advice for children young people with SEND and their parents on SEN, disability, health and social care http://traffordpypps.co.uk/Welcome.aspx

 If you are a parent, carer or young person that needs help or information, including advice about your Education, Health and Care Plan (EHCP) and the processes involved contact Trafford SENDIASS.
 SENDIASS is an independent organisation in Trafford.
 They have local knowledge about how the process works in Trafford and can offer guidance and advice on the support available.
 Trafford Parents Forum is a forum of Trafford parents supporting other Trafford parents who have children and young people with SEN and Disability.
-The Family Information Service can provide information and advice about services which make up the local offer in Trafford.
-Special Educational Needs and Disability Information Organisations Group (SENDIOG) is a national network of organisations who provide free and impartial advice to children, young people and their families.

-The local authority local offer can also be found here.
+The Local Authority Local Offer can also be found here.

 Our local authority’s local offer is published here: https://www.trafforddirectory.co.uk/kb5/trafford/fsd/localoffer.page